thegatesdev/maple/README.md

 ## Layouts

 Layouts define and enforce a ... *layout* on some element.
-You could compare them to *schema's* in the JSON world, but directly in the code!
+You could compare them to *schema's* in the JSON world, but directly in the code...
 ```java
 DictLayout layout = Layout.dictionary()
                 .required("name", ElementType.STRING)